 Also of interest is that Armonk has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Armonk is also a town of artists.
 Armonk has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Armonk’s character.

 Because of many things, Armonk is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Armonk really has some of the features that families look for when choosing a good community to raise children.
 Is Armonk perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Armonk is a somewhat ethnically-diverse town.
 The people who call Armonk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Armonk residents report their race to be White, followed by Asian.
-Armonk also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.48% of the town’s residents.
-Important ancestries of people in Armonk include Irish, German, Russian, and Eastern European.
+Important ancestries of people in Armonk include Italian, Irish, German, Eastern European, and Russian.

 The most common language spoken in Armonk is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Polish.